The advice sheets below have the latest information on food standards. If you need more advice call 01753 475111 (Regulatory Services option).

 A brand name, trade name, or made-up name must not be substituted for the true name.
 A commonly misused trade name is 'crab sticks'; to comply with the requirements listed above, this trade name must be accompanied by a true name that indicates that it includes fish, cereal and crab flavouring.

-If a food contains any genetically modified material (for example, breadcrumbs may contain maize or soya) the product must be labelled 'produced from genetically modified maize / soya'.
-For more information on GM foods see 'Labelling of GM foods' and 'Genetically modified foods - Q&A'.
+If a food contains any genetically modified material (for example, breadcrumbs may contain maize or soya) the product must be labelled 'Produced from genetically modified maize / soya'.
+For more information on GM foods see 'Genetically modified foods'.

 If fish that has been frozen is offered for sale in a thawed or partly thawed condition, it must be labelled with the word 'defrosted'.

 Fish that has been smoked should be labelled as such.
-Where appropriate this should include an indication if it was cold smoked (which will require thorough cooking) or hot smoked.
+Where appropriate this should indicate whether it was cold smoked (which will require thorough cooking) or hot smoked.

 Care should be taken to ensure your labelling clearly distinguishes smoked and smoke flavour products.
 Only fish that has been actually flavoured by smoking can be labelled 'smoked'.
 Those treated with smoke solution must be labelled 'smoke flavour'.

 Smoked fish is exempt from the requirement to give the commercial designation.